GitauHarrison/bolder-project-1-personal-blog-tutorial/README.md

 # Personal Blog Tutorial

-This is a tutorial series based on Python and Flask.
-Here, I show how to start a Flask project until it is complete and hosted.
-Intentionally, I embark on showing how a building a personal blog can be a fun side project to learn Flask and web development in general.
+This project is used in my [Make A Personal Blog](https://gitauharrison-blog.herokuapp.com/personal-blog) tutorial series.
+Intentionally, I embark on showing how building a personal blog can be a fun side project to learn Flask and web development in general.
 If you can build your own blog from scratch, why use a template?

-The complete tutorial is found on my [Personal Blog Series](https://gitauharrison-blog.herokuapp.com/personal-blog).

 To run the application on your machine, clone this project: